sveltia/sveltia-cms/README.md

 - The `unsafe-eval` and `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^34].
 - The `same-origin` referrer policy is automatically set with a `<meta>` tag.

+### Better configuration

+- Some servers and frameworks remove the trailing slash from the CMS URL (`/admin`) depending on the configuration.
+In such cases, the config file is loaded from a root-relative URL (`/admin/config.yml`) instead of a regular relative URL (`/config.yml`), which results in a 404 Not Found[^107].
+- Supports a [JSON configuration file](#providing-a-json-configuration-file) that can be generated for bulk or complex collections[^60].

 ### Better backend support

 - Uses the GraphQL API where possible for better performance, as mentioned above.
 You don’t need to set the `use_graphql` option to enable it for GitHub and GitLab.